yangleir/GNSSwave/README.md

 ## Citation

-If you make use of the code or the methodologies presented in our paper, please cite the manuscript (Under review):
+If you make use of the code or the methodologies presented in our paper, please cite the manuscript:
 ```
 @ARTICLE{10473765,
   author={Yang, Lei and Xu, Yongsheng and Jiang, Yingming and Mertikas, Stelios P. and Wang, Zhiyong and Zhu, Lin and Liu, Na and Lin, Lina},